Chart Color Schemes

 Worrigee shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 14.0%, significantly lower than NSW's average of 32.2%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 45.6% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (34.2%).
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
+Vocational credentials are prominent, with 45.6% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (34.2%).

 Frequently Asked Questions - Education